This is the EIB Network, where we serve humanity simply by showing up.

 It's like our New York Times story today.

-Remember what we led with.
+Remember what we led with?

 It's a shame.

-The legacy of torture, he just he wants to close it, but he just can't.
+He wants to close it, but he just can't.

 So here's a media montage.